litepresence/BitShares-Shorting-Attack-Avenger/README.md

     [collateral, debt, price]

-this is the hocus pocus which makes dex collateral management possible by exposing a human compatible api to the borrower:
+this is the hocus pocus which makes automated dex collateral management possible by exposing a human compatible api to the borrower:

 ```